UAlbany-IEEE-Student-Branch/ieee-attendance-bot/README.md

 - let the start command take an optional parameter that is a time that represents the start of the meeting in case the bot starts late
 - make a command that will show a preview of the attendance
 - connect the bot to a database to store the attendance so that anyone can use the bot, or find a way to merge the attendances that are on two different local computers
+- find a way for a heroku-hosted bot to access the database to update the attendance
+- turn on  automatic deploys for the bot on heroku